ssmlee04/blog/_posts/2016-09-01-ssl-analyzer.md

 ---
 # {{ page.title }}

-Apparently we have something like this we analyze the vulnerabilities on your website.
+Apparently there are websites that checks your ssl vulnerabilities on your website.

 ![SSL analyzer](http://i.stack.imgur.com/PWkcI.png)